BINF-6310L-8310L-Spring24/Problem_Set_6_Bayes/README.md

 You updated the likelihoods in question set 3.
 But you also wanted to update the prior to lower your confidence in 0.1 as the true probability.

 1. You want to maintain a prior distribution with a mean of 0.1, but you want that distribution to be more widely distributed.
-Therefore, adjust the &beta;=20 and then recalculate &alpha;.
+Therefore, adjust the &beta; value and then recalculate &alpha;.
 What values are you going to use for &beta; and &alpha;

 2. Plot the posterior distribution for your new dataset (5/10 samples) using the Beta function in R.